|Coordinates:||16.7792 S 179.3305 E|

 |Alternate names:||Nasavusavu Hot springs, Savu Savu springs|

 There are several groups of hot springs in Fiji, but the best known are Savusavu Hot springs.
-Today these springs are fervently boiling but at the end of 19th century here formed even impressive geysers.
+Today these springs are fervently boiling but at the end of the 19th century here formed even impressive geysers.

 Hot springs on the beach